Hamilton E. James

-Hamilton Evans "Tony" James (born February 3, 1951) is an American billionaire investment banker.
+Hamilton Evans "Tony" James (born February 3, 1951) is an American billionaire investor.
 He is the former president, chief operating officer, and executive vice chairman of Blackstone, a New York–based global asset management firm.
 James has been chairman of the multinational retail chain Costco since August 2017.
 Since 2021, he has been co-chair of the board of trustees of the Metropolitan Museum of Art in New York.

 As of March 2024, Forbes estimated his net worth at US$4.2 billion.

 Early life and education

 James is the son of Hamilton Renson James and Waleska James.
 He grew up as the oldest of four boys in Lincoln, Massachusetts, a suburb of Boston.
 His father was a management consultant, president of Arthur D. Little International, and a vice president of Arthur D. Little, Inc.